Spottyfriend/Genesys/New_Crobuzon_Genesys.md

 ### Khepri

 There have been khepri in New Crobuzon for some seven-hundred years, ever since the first band of khepri crossed the Swollen Ocean from Bered Kai Nev.
 The majority of the city's khepri however, came to escape the Ravening.
-An unknown catastophe, purposefully forgotten by the ancestors of today's khepri, the Ravening drove thousands of khepri on refugee ships to the city - a hundred years ago they crawled, barely afloat, into Iron Bay.
+An unknown catastrophe, purposefully forgotten by the ancestors of today's khepri, the Ravening drove thousands of khepri on refugee ships to the city - a hundred years ago they crawled, barely afloat, into Iron Bay.
 Their enormous clockwork motors were rusted and broken, their sails ragged.
 They were charnel ships, packed with khepri who were only just alive.
 This influx saw the birth of the khepri ghettos that we see today - Kinken and Creekside.
 Today, they make up some 8% of New Crobuzon's population.

-Unlike the other races in the city, the sexual dimophism of khepri is absolute.
+Unlike the other races in the city, the sexual dimorphism of khepri is absolute.
 The females are sapient, with a bipedal form.
 They are strikingly similar to the human woman but for their heads.
 The female head consists of a 2-foot-long headscarab which resembles an enormous beetle, complete with wiggling legs; fragile, useless wings beneath powerful casings; mandibles; antennae; and compound eyes.
 Their mouthparts cannot communicate in Ragamoll or any other spoken language, and khepri therefore are forced to communicate with other races via sign language or written notes.
 Among themselves, the khepri converse by scent and complex chemical gusts which other races can smell and taste, but cannot understand.
 Male khepri are small, insectile and essentially mindless - 2-foot-long scuttling things unable to do more than feed and reproduce which, for female khepri, is an unpleasant chore.
 Sex between females is common, though highly ritualised in some communities; in more liberal ones 'pleasuresex' bares more resemblance to sex among humans.

 **Brawn: 2**